The Other Costs of Drinking and Driving

 Loss of License and Fine

-Many states’ zero tolerance laws call for automatic suspension of a teen’s driver’s license when they are arrested for drinking and driving.
+Many states’ zero tolerance laws call for automatic suspension of a teen’s driver’s license when he or she is arrested for drinking and driving.
 A first-time offense may result in a 90-day suspension.
 Subsequent offenses can result in license revocation for up to a year.

 Most judges will also hit you with a fine.
-The amount varies depending on the severity of the charge and whether this if your first offense.
+The amount varies depending on the severity of the charge and whether this is your first offense.

 Sky-rocketing Insurance Premiums